 Beat can mean a lot of things when we’re talking about music.
 It could mean rhythm, it could mean that thing you tap to with your foot, or it can even mean tempo.
 None of those things are incorrect.
-But for the purpose of this article, when we talk about beat, what I am really referring to is the “beat stress.”
+But for the purpose of this article, when we talk about beat, what we are really referring to is the “beat stress.”

 When instruments are playing to the same stress of a beat, it means that each instrument follows and accentuates the dominant beat or beats of the song.

 For instance, in most western pop music, the dominant beat (or the beat that’s stressed) of a song is on the “one” of “ONE-two-three-four,” also called the “downbeat.”
-But in some other genres, like reggae for instance, the dominant beat can be the “two/four” of “one-TWO-three-FOUR” also called the “backbeat.”
+But in some other genres, like reggae for instance, the dominant beat can be the “three” of “one-two-THREE-four.”

-An example of popular reggae song with emphasis on the second beat backbeat
+An example of a popular reggae song with emphasis on the third beat.

 Now, can you imagine if each instrument in your project played to different beat stresses?
 Perhaps the result would be interesting, to say the least.
 But it wouldn’t be congruent to the style or genre of music you were trying to produce.

 In music, rhythm refers to the way a unit of time is divided into smaller beats, particular the way that beat makes you want to nod your head or tap your foot.

 I like to think of it like sculpting.
 You have a rough slap of unit of time called 4/4 time (four quarter note beats per measure).
 This means that each time you count out “one-two-three-four,” the period from “one” to “four” is your rough slab of time, which will repeat over and over again until the end of the song.